mathewlowry/myhub-gpt/permanent versions/atproto/ERA/Managing scientific knowledge for policy on the Atmosphere.md

     - this is version: 1
     - this is the current version: [[Building the European Research Area as a social network]]
     - here is the previous version: n/a

+---

+## snippets
+But let's start with the knowledge broker, whose job is to get scientific evidence in front of policymakers who need it, and synthesise it into a form they can understand.

+That job is harder than it sounds.